bigalv69/modules/doc/source/module.rst

     .. versionchanged:: 5.1
        Option :option:`--tag` added

-    .. versionchanged:: 5.4
-       Support for :mconfig:`abort_on_error` configuration option added

 .. subcmd:: load-any [options] modulefile...

  Load into the shell environment one of the *modulefile* specified.
 Try to load each *modulefile* specified in list from the left to the right until one got loaded or is found already loaded.
-Do not complain if *modulefile* cannot be found.
-But if its evaluation fails, an error is reported and next modulefile in list is evaluated.
+Do not complain if *modulefile* cannot be found but if its evaluation fails an error is reported.

  :subcmd:`load-any` command accepts the following options: